LeeBadal/CI_server/README.md

 [http://www.expr.link/img/expr-link.png](http://expr.link/builds/list/all)

 ### How to run your CI_server
+- git clone/download this repo
 - First you need to create a [PAT](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), this is so that your commit status can be updated.
 NOTE: The status updates will be set by the PAT's user (make sure you have check the boxes for repo authorization).
-- Save the generated PAT in a file called token.txt in the root folder of the
+- Save the generated PAT in a file called token.txt in the root folder of the project.
 - Using an IDE you can right click on the file ContinousIntegrationServer.java and run this file the server will run locally.
 The CI_server runs by default on port 8080.
 - To allow GitHub to interact with the server you will have to either configurate your network settings or use a tunneling service such as [Ngrok](https://ngrok.com/).